Sustaining the Surgeon

 The AWS has provided me with a warm and caring community over my entire career.
 When things were difficult locally, I knew I could still make a difference on the national and international level.
 The AWS has provided me with leadership opportunities that changed the trajectory of my professional life and allowed me to meet inspirational women surgeons from all over the world.
 I am grateful every day for the difference that AWS has made for me and women surgeons everywhere.

-MD, MBA, FACS
+Margaret Dunn, MD, MBA, FACS

 Dean and Professor Emerita of Wright State Boonshoft School of Medicine